-- F-1 Tax records from 1830 note the presence of a free African American household on this street face, but the exact address is unknown.
-Historical maps indicate that a structure was present on this property by 1877.
-The lot therefore has the potential to yield archaeological resources that could provide insight into 19th-century domestic life, perhaps relating to free African Americans. - R-1 Call Alexandria Archaeology immediately (703-838-4399) if any buried structural remains (wall foundations, wells, privies, cisterns, etc.) or concentrations of artifacts are discovered during development.
-Work must cease in the area of the discovery until a City archaeologist comes to the site and records the finds.
+F-1 Tax records from 1830 note the presence of a free African American household on this street face, but the exact address is unknown.
+Historical maps indicate that a structure was present on this property by 1877 and that a corner grocery occupied the lot in the late 19th century.
+The property therefore has the potential to yield archaeological resources that could provide insight into 19th-century commercial activities as well as domestic life, perhaps relating to free African Americans.

-R-2 The above statement must appear in the General Notes of the site plan so that on-site contractors are aware of the requirement.
+- R-1 Call Alexandria Archaeology immediately (703-838-4399) if any buried structural remains (wall foundations, wells, privies, cisterns, etc.) or concentrations of artifacts are discovered during development.
+Work must cease in the area of the discovery until a City archaeologist comes to the site and records the finds. - R-2 The above statement must appear in the General Notes of the site plan so that on-site contractors are aware of the requirement.